Sarah Stevenson

 Qualifications

 I began my counselling training in 2012, completing Levels 1, 2, and 3 in Person-Centred Counselling.
-I then went on to study a Foundation Degree in Integrative Counselling at Hull University.
+I then went on to complete a Foundation Degree in Integrative Counselling at Hull University.

-In line with BACP guidance, I complete a minimum of 30 hours of CPD (Continuing Professional Development) each year, which includes formal training and independent learning.
+In line with BACP guidance, I undertake a minimum of 30 hours of Continuing Professional Development (CPD)each year.
+This includes a combination of formal training and independent learning to ensure my practice remains current, reflective, and ethically informed.

 Acceptance and Commitment Therapy (ACT)